Immigration Research

 What can be said about the education levels of migrants arriving in the US?

-According to the Pew Research Center, in 2016 17.2% of immigrants over the age of 25 had a bachelor’s degree and another 12.8% had a postgraduate degree.
-This level of education is roughly equivalent to the US level, which is 31.6% for bachelor’s and postgraduate degrees.
-In addition, according to the American Immigration Council, 25% of all US doctors have medical degrees from foreign countries.
-32% of computer programmers and nearly 30% of healthcare support professionals in the US were born in foreign countries.
+According to the Pew Research Center, in 2022 35% immigrants over the age of 25 had a bachelor’s degree and compared to 36% of US born.
+However, the level of education is highly dependent on the region of origin of the immigrant.
+For example, 72% of immigrants from South Asia has bachelor’s degrees, while only 9% of immigrants from Mexico do.
+In addition, according to the American Immigration Council, 26% of all US doctors have medical degrees from foreign countries.
+39% of computer programmers and nearly 30% of healthcare support professionals in the US were born in foreign countries.

 How do immigrants fare economically once in the US?